rodpcastro/rodpcastro.github.io/content/posts/8_bem_floating_cylinder/index.md

 ---
-date: '2025-08-01'
+date: '2025-08-02'
-draft: true
+draft: false
-title: 'Using the Boundary Element Method to find the radiation potential of a floating cylinder'
+title: 'Using the Boundary Element Method to solve the two-dimensional floating body radiation problem'
 author: 'Rodrigo Castro'
 summary: 'Radiation coefficients and the wave amplitude are computed for a cylinder heaving on the free surface of a liquid.'
 tags: ['Boundary Element Method', 'Python', 'Potential Flow']
 ---

 ## Introduction
 It is time to revisit a problem solved in an [earlier post][j2d_cylinder]: a cylinder oscilating in heave on the free surface of a liquid.
-The difference now is the solution method used, which is based on the Boundary Element Method implemented in [TwoDuBEM].
+The difference now is the solution method used, which is based on the Boundary Element Method (BEM) implemented in [TwoDuBEM].

 ## Methods
 The next subtopics describe the problem and the discretization for the boundary element method.

 ### Formulation of the problem
-The following image depicts the cylinder and boundaries of the fluid domain.
+The following image depicts the boundaries of the fluid domain.

 {{< figure src="images/fluid_domain.svg" alt="Fluid domain" align="center">}}